florentpoujol/Daneel/docs/docs/files/modules.md

         return component
     end

 You register a component by setting a `componentObjects` property in a module default config.
+Note that the component object may also be the module object itself.

     function ModuleObject.DefaultConfig()
         return {
             -- register the object as a component componentObjects = {
-                ComponentType = ComponentObject,
+                MyComponent = MyComponent,
             }
             -- the component type will also be added to Daneel.Config.componentTypes -- the component object will also be added to Daneel.Config.objects }
     end

-    -- replace "componentType"/"ComponentType" by the name of the component : "textRenderer"/"TextRenderer", "hud"/"Hud"